KarabulutUmut/Timer_PythonProject2/readme.md

 # Timer

     Basic timer.
-    Pause, stop and resume options added in v2.
-    When both operations(timer, input) were working in one function, it wasn't catching the inputs perfectly, so Threading added in v3.
+    v2 Pause, stop and resume options added. v3 When both operations(timer, input) were working in one function, it wasn't catching the inputs perfectly, so Threading added.

     A GUI will be added!